DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 ### 2024.10.03

-I read the solidity white paper these two days.

-Love means you are curious about everything and accept everything about it.

-First of all, I want to fimilar with some basic information about solidity.

 Q1: What is Solidity?

 Solidity is an object-oriented, high-level language for implementing smart contracts.
 Smart contracts are programs that